-Credits: 2.5 per quarter (may be variable depending on circumstance) Grade Level: 11-12

-Length: 1 quarter (may be repeated)
+Credits: 2.5 per quarter (maybe variable depending on circumstance) Grade Level: 11-12 Length: 1 quarter (maybe reneated)

-Prerequisites: > 16 years old, have a job (plus work permit if under 18 years old), administrator approval
+Prerequisites: > 16 years old, have a job (plus work permit if under 18 years old), administrator approval foster job skills and career focus.

 Work Experience is a program that develops skills, habits and attitudes conducive to job success, personal growth, and career preparation.
 This course will grant credit to students for paid employment.
 The part time job held by the student need not be related to the occupational goal of the student.
-Instructional time will focus on reflection and skill building that will serve to foster job skills and career focus.
+Instructional time will focus on reflection and skill building that will serve to